30.2 SUPPLY SOURCES

 30.35 SEA SUPPLY PRESUMED:

 30.351 SEA SUPPLY TO ALL SUPPLY ZONES PRESUMED: The moving player is presumed to supply all supply zones which are legally able to receive supply.
-A player may not refuse to provide sea supply to a supply zone, although he is under no obligation to protect his sea supply lines (EXCEPTION: Sea supply from mapboard boxes is optional).
+A player may not refuse to provide sea supply to a supply zone, although he is under no obligation to protect his sea supply lines (EXCEPTION: Sea supply from mapboard boxes and to islands in Pacific island groups is optional).
 If a supply zone contains two or more ports or bridgeheads, the moving player must select one as the terminus of the mandatory sea supply line to that supply zone (30.342).

 30.352 ONUS ON DEFENDER TO ATTEMPT INTERCEPTIONS: The burden is on the defending player to state any intention to disrupt a sea supply line.
 After the moving player has announced which air and naval units, if any, are protecting his sea supply lines (30.36), the opposing player may require the moving player to indicate the exact hexes through which each sea supply line is being traced so he may decide whether he will attempt interception (30.37).